dagabi/dagabi/README.md

 You can click the Preview link to take a look at your changes.
 --->

-Gabriel
+Gabriel<br/>
-Intersted in Raspberry pi \ arduino projects.
+- Intersted in Raspberry pi \ arduino projects.<br/>
-Currently investigating OpenCV and its applications.
+- Currently investigating OpenCV and its applications. <br/>
-Looking for interesting automations and cool mobility projects.
+- Looking for interesting automations and cool mobility projects.<br/>